Network Session Management

-- Changes the session state, such as which players are in the session and which player is talking currently.
+- Changes session state such as which players are in the session and who is currently talking.

-- Raises the managed events for any significant state changes.
+- Raises managed events for any significant state changes.

 Session updates are kept separate from the gamer services system pumping for two reasons: